-The objective of this course is to explore and develop the skills needed to utilize current technology related to the development of commercial Internet Web sites.
-Current programming tools and languages such as HTML, Perl, Java, C++, and Visual Basic would be employed.
-Also, modern database management systems such as Oracle, SQL Server, and Access would be integrated in these activities.
-Integrated development platforms such as Front Page, and Hot Dog would be explored as well.
-New technologies and new implementations such as dynamic HTML, SHTML, would be considered if appropriate.
+The objective of this course is to explore and develop the skills needed to utilize current technology related to the development of database intensive, Web based e-Commerce and e-Business applications.
+Current programming tools and languages such as HTML, JavaScript, VBScript, ASP, and XML would be employed.
+Also, modern database management systems will be integrated in the development of database driven websites.
+Integrated development platforms such as Front Page, Dream Weaver and Microsoft's .NET will be used as well.
+New technologies and new implementations such as dynamic HTML, SHTML, WML would be considered if appropriate.
 Prerequisite: MIS 215.